List of Doctor Dolittle characters: Gub-Gub

 Gub-Gub is Doctor Dolittle's pet pig.
 He is a great lover of food.
 Gub Gub's Book: An Encyclopedia of Food is written as if it were a record of conversations with Gub-Gub on its contents.

 Jip

 Jip is Doctor Dolittle's dog.
 He has a very keen sense of smell.
 In The Story of Doctor Dolittle, he was able to rescue a man stranded on an island by following the man's scent across the ocean.
 He appears as a Labrador Retriever in the 1967 film.
-In the 2020 film, he appears as a different breed and wears glasses, and is voiced by Tom Holland.
+In the 2020 film, he appears as an Irish Wolfhound and wears glasses, and is voiced by Tom Holland.

 In the 1998 movie and all four of its sequels, Dolittle has a different dog named Lucky (voiced by Norm MacDonald).

 Jip also appears in the animated show, voiced by Don Messick.

 Chee-Chee

 Chee-Chee is a monkey from Africa whom Doctor Dolittle buys from an organ-grinder in The Story of Doctor Dolittle.
 His name apparently means "ginger" in monkey language.
 He appears as a chimpanzee in the 1967 film.
 In the 2020 film, he appears as a gorilla voiced by Rami Malek.
 In the animated show, he is voiced by Don Messick.